spatialnetworks/fulcrum-guide-to-data-collection/README.md

 - A guide to learning the ins and outs of data collection
 - Best practices for designing your survey
 - Tips for field data collection
-- A glossary of common mapping and analysis terms
+- A glossary of common data collection, mapping, and analysis terms
 - And some great offers from Fulcrum and our partners

 Who Is This Guide For?